COMMUNICATION WITH THOSE CHARGED WITH GOVERNANCE AT THE CONCLUSION OF THE AUDIT

 Qualitative Aspects of Accounting Practices

 Accounting estimates are an integral part of the financial statements prepared by management and are based on management’s knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
 The most sensitive estimates affecting the School District’s financial statements were: collectability of receivables, depreciation expense, pension obligations, other postemployment benefits obligations, and compensated absences.

 Management’s estimates of depreciation expense, pension obligations, other postemployment benefits obligations, and compensated absences are based on various assumptions.
 Collectability of receivables is based on historical collection percentages; depreciation expense estimates are based on the historical cost of assets and their estimated useful lives; pension obligations are based on the School District’s proportionate share of the NYS retirement system plan asset/liability; and other postemployment benefits obligation estimates are based on actuarial calculations.
 The compensated absences estimate, which includes accrued sick time, is based on hours accrued and pay rates.
 We evaluated the key factors and assumptions used to develop these estimates in determining that they are reasonable in relation to the financial statements taken as a whole.

 Certain financial statement disclosures are particularly sensitive because of their significance to financial statement users.
 The most sensitive disclosures were:

-The disclosures of capital assets, short-term debt, long-term debt, pension obligations, other postemployment benefit liability, fund balance, and restatement, the details of which are presented in Notes 6, 7, 8, 10, 11, 13, 14, and 17 of the financial statements.
+The disclosures of capital assets, short-term debt, long-term debt, pension obligations, other postemployment benefit obligations and fund balance, the details of which are presented in Notes 6, 7, 8, 10, 11, 13, and 14 of the financial statements.

 The financial statement disclosures are neutral, consistent, and clear.